loicperes14/mobirent/Readme.md

 - Scroll to "Partner with MobiRent" section
 - Click "Register Your Service"
 - Fill company details + upload logo
-- Wait 24hrs for approval
+- Wait under 24hrs for approval

 ### 2. **Add Your Cars**
 \`\`\`